Ancient Roman and Byzantine domes: Overview

 Roman domes were used in baths, villas, palaces, and tombs.
 Oculi were common features.
 They were customarily hemispherical in shape and partially or totally concealed on the exterior.
 In order to buttress the horizontal thrusts of a large hemispherical masonry dome, the supporting walls were built up beyond the base to at least the haunches of the dome and the dome was then also sometimes covered with a conical or polygonal roof.
 A variety of other shapes, including shallow saucer domes, segmental domes, and ribbed domes were also sometimes used.
 Stone or brick ribs were usually flush with the inside surface of Roman domes where they would not have been visible.
 The audience halls of many imperial palaces were domed.
 Domes were "closely associated with senatorial, imperial, and state-sponsored patrons" and proliferated in the capital cities and other cities with imperial affiliations.
 Domes were also very common over polygonal garden pavilions.
 Depictions on late Roman coins suggest that wooden bulbous domes sheathed in metal were used on late Roman towers in the eastern portion of the empire.
+The use of terracotta vaulting tubes proliferated in Roman North Africa in the 3rd century and were used in the Western Mediterranean areas of Southern France, Sicily, Italy, and along the Adriatic coast.
+The tubes were held together with gypsum mortar, which sets quickly but is water soluble and cannot be exposed to the elements, so they were either used as permanent centering that was covered with lime mortar concrete or formed the vault itself and were covered by timber roofing.
 Construction and development of domes declined in the west with the decline and fall of the western portion of the empire.
+There were continual developments in dome construction and continuity of symbolism into the Byzantine period, along with changes in dome function for religious structures.